nodeshift/nodejs-reference-architecture/docs/development/accessibility.md

 Users should make sure to read and understand the accessibility documentation for pre-made components.
-It is also best practice to incorporate testing of your application with common assisitive technologies like screen readers and limiting input to keyboard interaction.
+It is also best practice to incorporate testing of your application with common assistive technologies like screen readers and limiting input to keyboard interaction.
 See [tooling](#tooling) below.

 For those working on Linux
 [List Of Accessibility Documentation Sources And Tools (For GNU/Linux Development And Testing)](https://desktopqe-jenkins.rhev-ci-vms.eng.rdu2.redhat.com:3200/desktopqe/d06-projects/a11y.A11y_devel_doc_sources.html)